 Examine Your Home for the Potential of Lead Paint

 It is important to check for the potential of lead paint in your home.
 There are a variety of test kits available that allow you to swab certain areas of your home for the presence of lead, which can help bring peace of mind to those living in older homes.
 Furthermore, if there are children in your home, you can try to prevent them from putting their hands in or near their mouth or touching areas of your home you think may have a presence of lead.

 Peeling or chipping paint can expose previous lead paint that has been covered up.
 A sign that your home may have lead paint is if your walls have a pattern that resembles scales, also known as “alligatoring”.
 When this occurs, take extreme caution and hire a professional lead examiner to inspect how your home may be affected.
 Prior to the examination, make sure to frequently wipe down surfaces, wash your hands and clean toys or items that your children use often.

-How the Lead Litigation Attorneys at The Law Offices of Evan K. Thalenberg, P.A.
+How the Lead Litigation Attorneys at The Law Office of Evan K. Thalenberg, P.A.
 Can Help